OffchainLabs/arbitrum-docs/arbitrum-docs/orbit-sdk-docs/types/ParentChain/functions/validateParentChain.md

 function validateParentChain<TTransport, TChain>(chainIdOrClient: number | Client<TTransport, TChain, undefined | Account<`0x${string}`>, undefined, undefined | object>): ParentChainId
 ```

-Validates the provided parent chain ID to ensure it is supported by the
-system.
-If the parent chain ID is not valid, an error is thrown with a
-corresponding message.
-Returns the validated parent chain ID.

 ## Type parameters

 | Type parameter | Value |